-Apps created with AppSheet are secure because of the architecture of AppSheet, because of the underlying security infrastructure of cloud and mobile technology, and because of security options in your control.
+Apps created with AppSheet are secure because of: 1) the architecture of AppSheet, 2) the underlying security infrastructure of cloud and mobile technology, and 3) the security options in your control.

 First, let’s quickly summarize the AppSheet architecture from a security point of view: